-At this point, I’ve been living in Tijuana for about a year.
+At this point, I’ve been living in Tijuana for over a year.
 During that time, I have gotten to know the city pretty well.
 I’ve visited all of the top tourist sites.
 I’ve sampled countless bars, restaurants, and street food stands.
-I have also stayed in many hotels and lived and multiple neighborhoods.
+I have also stayed in many hotels and lived in multiple neighborhoods.
 I have absolutely fallen in love with this city.
-In this guide, I’ll share my knowledge and help you plan the perfect visit to Tijuana.
+In this guide, I’ll share my knowledge and experience to help you plan the perfect visit to Tijuana.

 Table of Contents

 3. Playas de Tijuana

 7. Pasaje Rodríguez

 10. The Monumental Arch